 - Goals and targets in each language are chosen based on the properties and word shapes of each language.
-English has more monosyllabic words with consonant clusters and, thus, targets in English should be representative of this word shape.
+English has more monosyllabic words with consonant clusters; thus, targets in English should be representative of this word shape.

 Anecdotal evidence from clinical observations suggests that, for children with CAS, persisting difficulties can include residual prosody issues, persistent speech sound distortions, and ongoing struggles handling unfamiliar multisyllable words.

-Children with persisting speech difficulties may continue to have problems with oral communication, literacy, and social aspects of life as they transition to post-secondary education and vocational settings.
+Children with persisting speech difficulties may continue to have problems with oral communication, literacy, and social aspects of life as they transition to postsecondary education and vocational settings.
 The potential impact of persisting speech difficulties highlights the need for continued support to facilitate a successful transition to young adulthood.
-See
+See ASHA’s resource on

-In addition to determining the type of speech and language treatment that is optimal for children with CAS, consider other service delivery variables that may have an impact on treatment outcomes, such as dosage, format, provider, setting, and timing.
+In addition to determining the type of speech and language treatment that is optimal for children with CAS, consider other service delivery variables that may have an impact on treatment outcomes.
+These include dosage, format, provider, timing, and setting.

 Format refers to the structure of the treatment session (e.g., group and/or individual).
 The appropriateness of treatment format (individual vs. group vs. both) depends on the primary goal for the child at a particular point in the treatment process.
 For example, if the primary goal is to improve the motor aspects of speech, individual sessions that emphasize motor practice might be the preferred approach.
 However, once the child has made progress on goals targeting motor speech production, goals might then include language and the enhancement of pragmatic skills.
 At that point, a combination of individual and group treatment may be appropriate.

 Provider refers to the person providing the treatment (e.g., SLP, trained volunteer, caregiver).
-SLPs treat the speech-motor and linguistic aspects of CAS.
-Other professionals (e.g., physical therapist or occupational therapist) may also be involved in the treatment of children with apraxia; SLPs need to be mindful of the potential for fatigue and the possible need to vary treatment activities accordingly.
-It is also important for SLPs to collaborate with other professionals regarding treatment alternatives, including opportunities for co-treatment (Davis & Velleman, 2000; Velleman & Strand, 1994).
+SLPs treat the speech-motor and linguistic aspects of the child’s speech sound disorder.
+Other professionals (e.g., physical therapist or occupational therapist) may also be involved in the treatment of children with apraxia.
+It is important for SLPs to collaborate with other professionals about treatment alternatives and to participate in co-treatment when appropriate (Davis & Velleman, 2000; Velleman & Strand, 1994).

 Timing refers to timing of intervention relative to diagnosis.
 When a child is diagnosed with CAS, he or she is likely to present with a significant speech disorder that warrants immediate intervention.
-Prompt treatment is also indicated for children suspected of having CAS or with a provisional diagnosis of CAS, given that progress in treatment can often assist in making a definitive diagnosis.
+Early treatment is also indicated for children suspected of having CAS or with a provisional diagnosis of CAS, given that progress in treatment can help in making a definitive diagnosis.

 Setting refers to the location of treatment (e.g., home, community-based).
 A naturalistic treatment environment is important for facilitating generalization and carryover of skills, and home practice is essential for helping the child make optimal progress.